Greenere/Greenere.github.io/dataMine.md

         "borderWidth": 0
     }
 };
-       chart_0edce7bef863442797df7a8d4a8e3b24.setOption(option_0edce7bef863442797df7a8d4a8e3b24);
+        chart_ad65ea9446bd42299e68a02c62f631ad.setOption(option_ad65ea9446bd42299e68a02c62f631ad);
 </script>

 It is important to know that generally I do not borrow technical tutorials from library and books of literature are excluded from the analysis because of their abstract titles.
 For a technical issue I haven't solved, only the titles of the most connected books are visible by hover or click.

 The book groups of SCIENCE are centered around *Data Science* .
 Those in NATURE and MISC are generally independent and isolated, therefore only a few are visible above.
 Those in HISTORY and CULTURE are highly connected and clustered around history of empires and culture of China.
+But the majority of books are scattered in the background.
 My second year's reading  list was about scientific curiosity and Neadham Problem.

 ### More To Come...